comp523-trauma-ready/trauma-ready/README.md

   `npm start`

 should open dev-tools and provide a barcode in your terminal that you may scan.
 You'll need to either develop the Expo mobile app to your physical device or acquire iOS and Android emulators from XCode and Android Studio respectively.
 Alternatively, Expo provides a browser based interface called [Snack](https://snack.expo.io).
-I haven't figure out how to make that play nicely with our dependencies yet (i.e. React Navigation), but possibly more to come on that eventually.

 ## Testing
----

 *In progress*

 ## References
----

 * [Express.js](https://expressjs.com)
 * [Jest](https://jestjs.io)
 * [Mongoose](https://mongoosejs.com)